"That son of a bitch!”

 Quinn frowned at her.
 Hope hated the expression.
 It reminded her that she was a disappointment.

 “I’m going to go help dad with work,” Quinn muttered, knowing that nothing she said would change Hope’s mind.
-She couldn’t tell their parents about the incident either, because Hope was a 22-year-old adult whose decisions she respected.

 Once she walked out, Hope faced the canvas that she had been painting.
 She raised her brush to continue giving life to the landscape, but her hand was stiffened by a lack of inspiration.